 This booklet contains information related to the organisation of the International Cartographic Association.
-It provides succinct information about the organisation for the period 2011-2015.
+It provides succinct information about the organisation for the period 2015-2019.

 The International Cartographic Association (ICA) is the pre-eminent international body for Cartography and Geographic Information (GI) Science.
-It is the world authoritative body for Cartography, the discipline dealing with the conception, production, dissemination and study of maps.
+It is the world authoritative body for Cartography, the discipline dealing with the art, science, technology of making and using maps.
 Its mission is to promote the discipline and profession of Cartography in an international context.